Soli Deo Gloria

 Allan Paurillo

-Allan Paurillo is a second grade teacher at Regents.
+Allan Paurillo is a second grade teacher at Regents and a certified Classical & Christian Teacher by the ACCS.
 Before joining the Regents School of Charlottesville, Mr. Paurillo served in the United States Army and Army National Guard for 13 years.
 He earned a Bachelor's of Science in Management Information Systems from Liberty University.
 Mr. Paurillo was originally born in the Philippines but grew up in Charlottesville.
 Mr. Paurillo is married to Fay, and they have four daughters who attend Regents-- Jasmine, Kaitlyn, Samantha, and Victoria.
 His family lives in Barboursville along with their four dogs-- Bear, Biscuit, Beouwulf, and Bethany.
 When he isn't teaching, Mr. Paurillo enjoys spending time with his family, dogs, going on vacation, playing the saxophone, and watching the Virginia Cavaliers.

 Olivia Pincombe

-Olivia Pincombe is a kindergarten enrichment teacher and an administrative assistant for the Logic & Rhetoric School at Regents.
+Olivia Pincombe is the administrative assistant for the Logic & Rhetoric School at Regents as well as our Yearbook Advisor.
 Miss Pincombe holds a Bachelor of Arts in Studio Art with distinction from the University of Virginia.
 She has been painting since she was young and first learned from her grandmother.
 Miss Pincombe is passionate about learning and the arts and is honored to be sharing those passions with children.
 In addition to teaching, she creates artwork on commission.
 She loves bookstores, coffeeshops, reading, painting, learning languages, and travelling.

 Scott Richardson

-Scott Richardson is a Logic and Rhetoric School teacher at Regents.
+Scott Richardson is a Logic and Rhetoric School teacher at Regents and a certified Classical & Christian Teacher by the ACCS .
 Dr. Richardson teaches logic, rhetoric, and literature classes.
 Dr. Richardson received a Bachelor of Science degree Magna Cum Laude from James Madison University in 2004, a Master’s of Education degree from the College of William & Mary in 2011, graduated with high distinction with an Education Specialist degree from Liberty University in 2014, and obtained his Ph.D. in Education from the University of Virginia in 2020.
 Dr. Richardson focused his dissertation research on the social, emotional, and mental health of students and teachers, and effective methods for schools to improve their social and academic cultures.

 Dr. Richardson has devoted his professional life to supporting students in a variety of ways, including school counseling, teaching, administration, and training future school administrators.
 He was introduced to the classical Christian model in 2013 and has advocated for it ever since, even introducing the model to many faculty at UVA’s School of Education.
 He lives with his wife and three children at a cattle and chicken farm in Crozet, VA.
 His free time is usually spent rereading The Lord of the Rings trilogy for the hundredth time, playing his banjo, or winning in Mario Kart against his children.